 Putting It All Together: Key Concepts for Sustained Success

-Although we spent this article focusing on some of the worst pieces of keto advice, it is important to realize that the same advice can be both good and bad, depending on the person that applies your advice.
-This is why we tried to take a more individualized, all-inclusive approach to keto diet advice that is helpful in some way everyone who reads it.
+Although we spent this article focusing on some of the worst pieces of advice, it is important to realize that the same keto tip can be both good and bad, depending on the person who applies it.

 In general, each piece of “better advice” draws upon these diet and health principles:

-- Calories are the gate keeper to weight change.
+- Calories are the gatekeeper to weight change.
 The most effective way to change your body weight by manipulating calorie intake.
 To gain weight, we must maintain a calorie surplus (i.e., eat more calories than you need to maintain current weight).
 To lose weight, we must be in a calorie deficit (i.e., eat fewer calories than you need to maintain weight).
-This principle applies to every diet and explains why the research has shown little to know difference between low-fat and low-carb diets for weight loss.
+This principle applies to every diet and explains why the research has shown little to no difference between low-fat and low-carb diets for weight loss.
 By limiting carb intake on keto, for example, we naturally cut out the starchy foods and sugary products responsible for a significant portion of our calorie consumption.

 - Leverage the power of protein.
-Make sure you are eating enough protein for best results.
-Even if you are not lifting weights, eating enough protein is crucial to your keto diet success.
+Make sure you are eating enough protein for optimal results.
 When you meet your protein needs, you will reduce your hunger levels, burn more calories, and help preserve muscle mass, all of which will help you lose more fat while looking and feeling healthier.